RickStrahl/Westwind.HtmlPackager/README.md

 # Westwind.HtmlPackager

-A small C# utility class used to package HTML pages into a self contained package.
+A small C# utility class used to package HTML pages into a local, self contained HTML file, or a file plus all of it's associated dependencies.

 The packager works with: